radius-project/radius/docs/content/contributing/contributing-code/contributing-code-tests/running-functional-tests.md

 ---
 type: docs
-title: "Running Radius integration tests"
+title: "Running Radius functional tests"
-linkTitle: "Deploy tests"
+linkTitle: "Functional tests"
-description: "How to run Radius integration tests"
+description: "How to run Radius functional tests"
 weight: 200
 ---

+You can find the functional tests under `./test/functional`.
+A functional tests (in our terminology) is a test that interacts with real hosting enviroments (Azure, Kubernetes), deploys real applications and resources, and covers realistic or simulated user scenarios.

 These tests verify whether:

-- That Radius environments can be created on Azure successfully.
+- That Radius environments can be created successfully.
 - That Bicep templates of sample applications ca be deployed to the Radius environment.

 These run on Azure Radius environments (also called Radius test clusters) that are managed dynamically as part of the test process.